icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

 This guide shows how to assemble the Motor & Motion Control Kit modules in the following configurations:

-   * Drive DC 100 with COM EtherCAT module and xTAG debug adapter
+   * *SOMANET IFM Drive DC 100* with *SOMANET COM EtherCAT* module and xTAG debug adapter
-   * Drive DC 100 with COM EtherCAT module and no debug adapter
+   * *SOMANET IFM Drive DC 100* with *SOMANET COM EtherCAT* module and no debug adapter
-   * Drive DC 100 without COM EtherCAT module
+   * *SOMANET IFM Drive DC 100* without *SOMANET COM EtherCAT* module

 .. _XMOS_Motor_Motion_Control_Kit_User_Guide_Hardware_EtherCAT:

 Setting up with COM-EtherCAT module
 +++++++++++++++++++++++++++++++++++

-This setup is required if you want to develop an EtherCAT based slave application for SOMANET devices.
+This setup is required if you want to develop an EtherCAT based slave application for *SOMANET* devices.
 Before you start, make sure that you have all hardware components and assembly parts at hand.
 You will require the following items:

    #.
-One SOMANET IFM Drive DC 100 board.
+1 x *SOMANET IFM Drive DC 100* board.
    #.
-One SOMANET Core C22 module.
+1 x *SOMANET Core C22* module.
    #.
-One Core to xTAG-2 Debug Adapter.
+1 x *SOMANET COM EtherCAT*
    #.
-One XMOS xTAG-2 Adapter
+1 x Core to xTAG-2 Debug Adapter.
    #.
-Two 25mm M2 screws
+1 x XMOS xTAG-2 Adapter
    #.
-Four 4mm metal spacers
+2 x 25mm M2 screws
    #.
-Two 3.5mm plastic spacers
+4 x 4mm metal spacers
    #.
+2 x 3.5mm plastic spacers
-Two M2 nuts.
+   #.
+2 x M2 nuts.

 The image below illustrates the required set for this hardware setup.